-Thai Curry Vegetable Soup
+Thai Red Curry Vegetable Soup

 Thai Curry Vegetable Soup – If I had to pick one recipe as a favorite for the whole year (which I never could), this would be in the running.
 The flavors are incredibly vibrant and multidimensional.
 I want to eat it every day.

-Creamy Pesto Mac with Spinach
+Creamy Pesto Mac and Cheese with Spinach

 Creamy Pesto Mac with Spinach – Because I put frozen spinach in everything.
 This isn’t a mac & cheese so much as it is a creamy pesto sauce with pasta and enough spinach to make you feel good about what you’re eating. ;)